saadl27/PuckoPolis/README.md

 - `⏱ Duration`: 4 hours

 ## Goals
-- Introduces the concept of a RTOS using ChibiOS as an example, utilization of the IMU
+- Introduce the concept of an RTOS by using ChibiOS as an example
-- ChibiOS: a RTOS optimized for the execution speed and the size of the code, it contains a lot of drivers to use the peripherals of the STM32 families
+    - ChibiOS: an RTOS optimized for the execution speed and the size of the code, it contains a lot of drivers to use the peripherals of the STM32 families
+- Introduce the use of the IMU

 ## Methodology
 - Understand the RTOS main mechanisms and complete some functions to correct the offset of the IMU, convert the raw measurements into known units and turn on the leds depending on the orientation of the robot